Hat Yai

 The Lonely Planet guidebook says......?

 That Hat Yai is the transport hub for the South and this is true.
 While earning a living in Hatyai, most teachers vacation to the Andaman Islands.
 I've lived here for a number of years and still like the place.
-Tesco-Lotus, Big-C and the downtown shopping plazas have added a degree of Western comfort with air-con shopping and Western food restaurants.
-This leaves teachers with a choice of how Western or how Thai they would like their lives to be.
+Tesco-Lotus, Big-C and the downtown shopping plazas have added a degree of western comfort with air-con shopping and Western food restaurants.
+This leaves teachers with a choice of how western or how Thai they would like their lives to be.

-Jim says the Lonely Planet Guide provides fairly scant information, it reads pretty much as if the author hopped off the train and walked around the block for a half hour.
+The Lonely Planet Guide provides fairly scant information, it reads pretty much as if the author hopped off the train and walked around the block for a half hour.
 It is somewhat outdated too.

 In general, what are the pickings like for an EFL teacher?